-Corel VideoStudio Pro X7 and VideoStudio Ultimate X7 are the current versions of Corel’s popular consumer editing software.
+Corel VideoStudio Pro X8 and VideoStudio Ultimate X8 are the latest version releases of Corel’s popular and feature packed consumer video editing software.

-VideoStudio is a well matured and stable product that has been under constant development by Corel for a number of years now.
+As would be expected from a product that has been around for quite some time now, VideoStudio is a well matured and stable program that has benefitted from development by Corel and its predecessors for a number of years now.

-They have been tapping into the collective user experience whether good or bad, on their excellent “user to user” forum for some time now and have not just tried to passively defend their program to their customers but have proactively sought both advice and ideas for future updates.
+They haven’t just tried to passively defend their program to their existing customer base or read their minds but have proactively sought both advice and ideas for future direction.

-VideoStudio Pro X7 is a great example of what can happen when a software company like Corel listens to their customer base and makes an effort not to just correct errors but to satisfy their needs.
+VideoStudio Pro X8 and Ultimate X8 is a great example of what can happen when a software company like Corel listens and makes an effort not to just correct errors but to satisfy needs.

-The result of this smart move has been a giant leap forward in the functionality, usability and stability of this final release candidate.
+The result of this smart move has been steady forward development in the functionality, usability and stability of each year’s final release candidate.

-I have no reservations in recommending Corel VideoStudio Pro X7 or Ultimate X7 to anyone looking for editing software at this level.
+I have no reservations in recommending Corel VideoStudio Pro X8 or Ultimate X8 to anyone looking for editing software at this level.

 The program does everything it is supposed to do, does it very well and easily holds its own against the competition in the consumer grade editing software market.

-In fact with this latest release Corel are beginning to close the gap between the consumer market and the fully professional programs such as Premiere and Vegas.
+In fact with this and perhaps the last few releases of VideoStudio, Corel have been closing the gap between the consumer market and the fully professional programs such as Premiere and Vegas.

 You can take a look at the video below to get an idea of what the software has on offer.

-Before I get into a full review of the program’s features and performance let’s first of all take a look at the difference between the standard Pro X7 and the Ultimate X7 version.
+Before I get into a full review of the program’s features and performance let’s first of all take a look at the difference between the standard Pro X8 and Ultimate X8.

 The software is competitively priced within its market however by going from the Pro to the Ultimate version you get some serious bang for your extra $20.00!